Windstar Cruises fleet

 One of the industry's top-luxury ship travel brands, Windstar Cruises (windstarcruises.com) is a passenger shipping company operating a fleet of smaller-sized vessels (sailing ships and superyachts).
 The largest yachts have max passenger capacity 310 (per vessel).
 The company offers exotic itineraries visiting 330+ destinations worldwide, including in the Caribbean, Central America, Asia, South Pacific (Australia New Zealand), Europe (Mediterranean, Baltic).
 The company is currently run by Andrew Todd (Xanterra Travel Collection's and Windstar's CEO).

 In May 2014, Windstar added to its fleet of sailing yachts the superyacht Star Pride, which was followed by the sisterships Star Breeze and Star Legend (May 2015).
-The additional capacity resulted in new itineraries (including cruises through Panama Canal, Costa Rica, Iceland) and allowed Windstar to sail in Tahiti year-round.
+The additional capacity resulted in new itineraries (including cruises through Panama Canal, Costa Rica, Iceland) and allowed Windstar to sail in Tahiti year-round (since 1987).
 In 2014, Conde Nast awarded the brand "World's Best Small-Ship Cruise Line" (Readers Choice Awards).

-The cruise line brand was established by Karl Gosta Andren in 1984 and initially named "Windstar Sail Cruises".
+The ultra-premium cruise line brand was established by Karl Gosta Andren in 1984 and initially named "Windstar Sail Cruises".
 Its first boat (Wind Star) was launched in 1986, followed by Wind Song (1987, sunk in 2003) and Wind Spirit (1988).
 Two additional sail ships were ordered from "Ateliers et Chantiers du Havre" (shipyard in Le Havre France, 1905-1999) - Wind Saga and Wind Surf.
 The newbuilds were planned to be 5-masted (computer-controlled) schooners, twice bigger (by passenger capacity) and 1/3 longer (660 ft - compared to the older 440-ft fleetmates).
 The company's current President is Christopher Prelog (succeeding John Delaney), while Windstar Cruises and Xanterra Parks and Resorts' current CEO is Andrew Todd.

 In 1987, HAL-Holland America Line purchased 50% of Windstar Sail Cruises, and in 1988 - the rest of the company.
 In 1989, HAL became a subsidiary of Carnival Corporation.
 The shipbuilding option for Wind Saga and Wind Surf was passed up.
 The French Government assisted in building these vessels for Club Med.
 They were launched as "Club Med I" and "Club Med II".
 Carnival Corp (via HAL) retained rights of the first refusal for purchase.
 In 1998, Windstar acquired only Club Med 1 (renamed to Wind Surf).
 Club Med 2 was purchased by the private French company Club Med SA (subsidiary of Fosun International Ltd / 1992-founded, Shanghai-headquartered Chinese investment company).